IamLiesa/blog_21moves/content/blog/horseback-riding-umbria.md

 news_keywords = ["horseback riding, benefits horseback riding"] banner = "img/posts/horseback-riding-umbria/IMG_5911.jpg"

+headline = "Horseback Riding in Umbria"

 summary = "During our vacation in Italy I had the chance to finally go horseback riding in Umbria.
 Something I had wanted to do for so long.
 The surroundings made this trip really special and also the fitness benefits from horseback riding!
 I hadn't thought that it would be so exhausting!"

 +++

-{{% header "Horseback Riding in Umbria" "horsebackRidingUmbria" %}}

 I always wanted to go horse riding through the countryside.
 I had never even really been on a horse and still I thought that it must be magical, riding through the countryside and seeing the things from an upper level.
 Especially riding through the vineyards had always been a dream of mine.